amanshresthaa/corner-houseLP/tasks/sticky-banner-navbar-20251108-1923/verification.md

 **Tool Used**: Chrome DevTools (MCP)

-- Desktop (1440×900) on `/` and `/menu`: banner + navbar remained pinned while scrolling through hero, menu grid, and footer content.
-Safe-area padding rendered white above the banner with no bleed through underlying gradients.
+- Desktop (1440×900) on `/` and `/menu`: the fixed nav stack (`nav[data-navbar-stack]`) stayed at `top: 0` while scrolling thousands of pixels; `getBoundingClientRect().top` remained `0` and `--navbar-stack-offset` settled at `237px`, keeping the hero/menu grids fully visible.
-- Mobile emulation (375×812): sticky behavior persisted, the mobile menu button stayed reachable, and the notch padding remained white around the status bar cutout.
+- Mobile emulation (375×812): the fixed stack + mobile drawer behaved correctly, safe-area padding kept the notch white, and the burger button focus order was unaffected.
 - Console: only pre-existing dev warnings/errors (service worker registration failures, manifest file-handler warning, `PerformanceObserver` buffered flag warning, and `400` responses from PWA assets).
-No new errors tied to the navbar changes.
+No new issues triggered by the navbar work.
-- Checked `meta[name="theme-color"]` which now reports `#FFFFFF`, guaranteeing white notch/status tint regardless of theme.
+- Verified `meta[name="theme-color"]` outputs `#FFFFFF` post-reload so the notch tint is forced to white before hydration.

 ## Test Scenarios

-- [x] Scroll test on `/` desktop: banner and navbar stay sticky with no overlap.
+- [x] Scroll test on `/` desktop: fixed stack remains at `top: 0` and `--navbar-stack-offset` updates live when the banner height changes.
-- [x] Scroll test on `/menu` desktop/mobile: sticky stack remains anchored and does not obscure menu interactions.
+- [x] Scroll test on `/menu` desktop/mobile: fixed stack + dropdown keep content padded; no overlap with menu filters.
-- [x] Verified header background color stays `rgb(255, 255, 255)` via DevTools computed styles.
+- [x] Verified CSS variables via DevTools (`--navbar-stack-offset = 237px`) and header background remains `rgb(255, 255, 255)`.
 - [x] Confirmed `meta[name="theme-color"]` is emitted with `#FFFFFF` after reload.
 - [ ] Automated regression suite – blocked by pre-existing lint violations outside the touched files (see notes).